SUSE/cap-release-notes/Installation-SUSE-CAP-1.0.md

-# Installing SUSE Cloud Application Platform 1.0 RC 1
+# Installing SUSE Cloud Application Platform 1.0

 *These are instructions for installing the latest SUSE Cloud Application Platform 1.0 milestone release.
 The product is sill in pre-release stage.
 The final product release will be documented in the official documentation.*